dsestero/java/README.markdown

 The module provides classes and defines to install Java OpenJDK and configure the java alternative on Debian and RedHat family distributions.
 It allows to install multiple Java versions on the same node.
+It allows to install java 8 even if it is not in the standard repository in Ubuntu 12.04 and 14.04 via ppa.

 ##Setup